mrhollen/z-image-turbo-http-server/README.md

 ## Features

 - **Text-to-Image Generation**: Generate high-quality images from text prompts.
-- **Web Interface**: Simple, user-friendly HTML interface for interacting with the model.
+- **Web Interface**: Simple HTML UI with prompt, width/height, aspect-ratio helper, and seed inputs.
-- **Custom Resolution**: Support for variable image dimensions (must be divisible by 16).
+- **Custom Resolution**: Variable dimensions (must be divisible by 16).
+Helper warnings suggest the nearest valid size.
-- **Seed Control**: Specify a seed for reproducible generations, or use random seeds.
+- **Seed Control**: Specify a seed for reproducible generations, or use random seeds (`-1`).
 - **Low Memory Mode**: Optional CPU offload for running on GPUs with limited VRAM.
+- **Gallery**: Optional on-disk saving with an infinite-scroll gallery when `--save-dir` is provided.

 ## Prerequisites

 - Python 3.8 or higher.
-- CUDA-capable GPU (recommended) or CPU (slow).
+- CUDA-capable GPU (recommended); CPU works but is slow.

 ## Installation